uberFoo/dwarf/README.md

 ### Parser

 There is a hand written parser that takes care of turning the source into an AST.
-The parser is great at parsing good code, and terrible and everyhing else.
+The parser is great at parsing good code, and terrible and everything else.
 Fixing this is on my todo list.

 ### Compiler